crukci-bioinformatics/mga2/README.md

 gapped alignments.

-Furthermore, MGA was written primarily to support the Genomic Core Facility within the Cancer Research UK Cambridge Institute.
+Furthermore, MGA was written primarily to support the Genomic Core Facility at CRUK CI.
 Trimming to a fixed sequence length allows for a more direct comparison of mapping and error rates across sequencing runs that may have very different read lengths.

 While trimming to the first 36 bases will work in many cases, there are some sequencing libraries in which the beginning of the read contains non-genomic